utmstack/collector-client-4j/README.md

                      .setSortBy("")
                      .build()

-// Removing the collector via gRPC serv.deleteCollector(req, collector);
+// List collector's information
+ListCollectorResponse response = serv.listCollector(req, internalKey);

 } catch (GrpcConnectionException e) {
 // Your exception handling here when the channel can't be created } catch (CollectorServiceGrpcException e) {
-// Your exception handling here when the collector can't be removed }
+// Your exception handling here when the collector's can't be listed }
 ~~~
 **Note:** When you use non-streaming methods like before, ensure that you close the channel with: